Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: Introduction

 \section{Introduction}

-Diabetic Foot Ulcers (DFU) are caused when sections of the foot and skin are damaged due to multiple factors including nerve damage (diabetic peripheral neuropathy) and foot deformities.
+\IEEEPARstart{D}{iabetic} Foot Ulcers (DFU) are caused when sections of the foot and skin are damaged due to multiple factors including nerve damage (diabetic peripheral neuropathy) and foot deformities.
 DFU healing can be impaired due to blood flow (vascular) limitations as a consequence of diabetes.
 Owing to this, the DFU requires regular checks to ensure optimal healing and to inform any adjustments to the treatment strategy.
-DFU frequently become infected and can lead to amputation and in some cases loss of life if the antibiotic treatment is unsuccessful \cite{ghanassia2008long}.
+DFU frequently become infected, can lead to amputation and in some cases loss of life if antibiotic treatment is unsuccessful \cite{ghanassia2008long}.

 It is shown that at least 10\% of people with diabetes will have some form of DFU in their lifetime, rising to 25\% depending on life-style factors \cite{jeffcoate2003diabetic, cavanagh2005treatment}.
 Moreover, recent studies have shown that after treatment, patients have a 70\% chance of ulcer recurrence \cite{ogurtsova2021cumulative}.
 Although DFU is a physical disease, it has also been widely reported to have a drastic impact on patient mental well-being and quality of life, causing anxiety and depression \cite{ahmad2018anxiety}.